Alitalia Logo

 Alitalia Logo 2010-2016

-Representatives of the Saatchi & Saatchi agency, who were commissioned to update the logo, decided not to change the already stylish and popular emblem.
+Representatives of the Saatchi & Saatchi agency, commissioned to update the logo, decided not to change the already stylish and popular emblem.
 Designers chose darker shades of red and green, reduced the triangle, and made the letter “A” slanted.

 2016 – 2018